Hondas, plus Ford and Chevy pickups are the favorite vehicles of thieves

 - Many new cars use some type of built-in GPS device that can track it in case of emergency.
 Knowing how to track your vehicle can make a difference in the moments after a theft.

 Make sure you have insurance that provides theft coverage.
-Remember, just because your car has safer features does not mean your insurance cost will be lower.
+Remember, your insurance cost may not be lower just because your car has safety features.

 Meet the Author

 Article last modified on September 20, 2018 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: Older Used Cars Are Stolen More Than Newer Models - AMP.